MatthewLomelin/Pantry-Macronutrient-Tracker/pantry_tracker/README.md

 # Macro & Pantry Tracker

-A tiny Flask + SQLite app to track pantry inventory and daily macros with a clean HTML/CSS UI.
+A Flask + SQLite app to track pantry inventory and daily macros with an HTML/CSS UI.

 ## Setup